Eastern Michigan Athletics

 How It Happened

-Eastern started slowly, surrendering an early 4-0 lead that expanded into Western's largest lead of the contest at 20-12 with 12:34 to go in the first half.
+Eastern started slowly, surrendering an early 4-0 lead that expanded into Western's largest lead of the first half at 20-12 with 12:34 to go in the first half.

 EMU scored the game's next 12 points to take a 24-20 advantage as the Eagles made 10-straight shots from the field from the 14:38 mark through the 5:23 mark, but settled for a 36-30 halftime lead, despite the strong shooting.